kubernetes-sigs/gateway-api/geps/gep-4488/index.md

   BackendTypeEndpointSelector             BackendType = "EndpointSelector" )

-// +kubebuilder:validation:ExactlyOneOf=ExternalHostname,EndpointSelector
+// +kubebuilder:validation:XValidation:rule="self.type == 'ExternalHostname' ? has(self.externalHostname) : !has(self.externalHostname)",message="externalHostname must be set when type is ExternalHostname and must be unset otherwise"
+// +kubebuilder:validation:XValidation:rule="self.type == 'EndpointSelector' ? has(self.endpointSelector) : !has(self.endpointSelector)",message="endpointSelector must be set when type is EndpointSelector and must be unset otherwise"
 type BackendSpec struct {
-  // Type defines the destination type
+  // Type defines the backend type
+  //
+  // +unionDiscriminator
+  // Port defines the port that the implementation should use when connecting to this backend.
   // +required
-  Type BackendType `json:"type"`

-  // Ports defines the port that the implementation should use when connecting to this backend.
+  // Port defines the port that the implementation should use when connecting to this backend.
   // +required
-  Port PortNumber `json:"ports,omitempty"`
+  Port PortNumber `json:"port,omitempty"`

   // ExternalHostname specifies the configuration for an ExternalHostname backend.
 Only used if type is ExternalHostname.
   // Support: Extended
   // +optional

-  ExternalHostname *ExternalHostnameBackend `json:"hostname,omitempty"`
+  ExternalHostname *ExternalHostnameBackend `json:"externalHostname,omitempty"`

   // EndpointSelector specifies the configuration for an EndpointSelector backend.
 Only used if type is EndpointSelector.
   // As defined in GEP-4731, creation of a `Backend` of type `EndpointSelector` should result in `Backend` controllers